 All FS AG's with a certification period of 24 months must have a redetermination completed by the end of the 24th month of eligibility.
 Under no circumstances are benefits continued beyond the last month of certification period, unless a redetermination is completed and the AG is determined eligible.
-The redetermination for 24-month AGs differs from that of a 6-month AG as follows:
+The redetermination differs from the 6-month redetermination as follows: